 Related IOM Policies, Frameworks and Guidance

 In recent years, IOM has developed a number of crisis-relevant policies, frameworks and guidance, built on its global operational experience and aligned to international standards.
-These documents are available from dedicated pages of IOM’s Emergency Manual, an electronic platform that provides up-to-date content and sharing of current guidance with partners and stakeholders.
+An addendum to the 2012 Migration Crisis Operational Framework (MCOF), was finalized in 2021, supporting the operationalization of the humanitarian-development-peace nexus and reinforcing IOM’s people centered-approach.
+IOM is committed to ensuring that the needs and rights of individuals and communities are at the core of its operations, and it is to these populations whom IOM’s humanitarian and other crisis-related work is accountable.
+IOM's crisis-relevant strategic documents are available from dedicated pages of IOM’s Emergency Manual, which provides up-to-date content and sharing of current guidance with partners and stakeholders.
 Please visit the Frameworks section of the Emergency Manual to learn more.

 The following cross-cutting issues ensure that IOM programming is evidence-based, equitable, accountable and responsible.